Purdue-CS193/homework-0-ryogof06/index.md

 #
 Hello World!!

+# Favorite things about CS193
+- everybody is super friendly
+- Everything is super new to me
+- Makes me feel tech savvy

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for